microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/New-MgBetaDriveRootPermission.md

 ### -Roles
 The type of permission, for example, read.
-See below for the full list of roles.
+See the Roles property values section for the full list of roles.
 Read-only.

 ```yaml